 A double room and a shared room accommodate romantic stays from two guests sharing or larger groups of ten exploring and hiking in the area.
 The mountain refuge has the necessary creature comforts like hot water and some limited electricity from solar power, but mobile connection is scarce and provides you with the perfect getaway.

-Accessible by foot, mountain-bike or snow shoe in winter, the amount of vehicle traffic is limited to insure the most remote experience possible.
-The setting of the refuge provides a magical place to explore from, enjoy a sunset in summer after a days hiking or listen to wolves howling in the winter nights.
+Accessible by foot and mountain-bike, the amount of vehicle traffic is limited to insure the most remote experience possible.
+The setting of the refuge provides a magical place to explore from, enjoy a sunset in summer after a days hiking or listen to wolves howling in the colder nights.
 The refuge was refurbished thanks the support of Rewilding Europe.

 Monte Argatone (Path W3 PNALM) 1 h

 Valico del Carapale (Path A1-A3 PNALM) 2 h